Firstpost

 SKY later defended India’s stand in the press conference, hinting that the Board of Control for Cricket in India (BCCI) and the government had asked the players not to show any courtesy to Pakistan players after the match as a protest for what had happened earlier in April-May.

-From that moment onwards, the no-handshake controversy kept growing, and Pakistan went as far as to threaten to boycott the Asia Cup 2025.
+From that moment onwards, the no-handshake controversy only grew, and Pakistan went so far as to threaten to boycott the 2025 Asia Cup.

 Timeline of the handshake controversy

-September 14: Pakistan captain Salman Ali Agha refused to attend the post-match presentation ceremony after the no-handshake saga.
+September 14: Pakistan captain Salman Ali Agha refused to attend the post-match presentation ceremony after Indian players refused handshakes during the match last Sunday.

 September 15: Pakistan team manager Naveed Cheema filed a complaint to the ICC, accusing match referee Andy Pycroft of siding with India.
-PCB demanded Pycroft be removed from their games in this Asia Cup.
+PCB demanded that Pycroft be removed from the Asia Cup.

 Impact Shorts